rupak10987/Neural-Network-Algorithoms/README.md

 # Neural-Network-Lab-Works
- This repository consists of codes regarding different neural network algorithom implementation.
+ This repository consists of codes regarding different neural network algorithom implementation from scratch.